redis/redis-doc/topics/notifications.md

 implementing Pub/Sub are able to use this feature without modifications.

-Because Redis Pub/Sub is *fire and forget* currently there is no way to use this feature if you application demands **reliable notification** of events, that is, if your Pub/Sub client disconnects, and reconnects later, all the events delivered during the time the client was disconnected are lost.
+Because Redis Pub/Sub is *fire and forget* currently there is no way to use this feature if your application demands **reliable notification** of events, that is, if your Pub/Sub client disconnects, and reconnects later, all the events delivered during the time the client was disconnected are lost.